You are currently viewing Skilled Worker Visa 2024

 They must:

-• live with you (unless they’re in full-time education at boarding school, college or university)
+• live with you, unless they’re living away from home in full-time education – for example, at boarding school or university

-• not be married, in a civil partnership or have any children
+• not be married or in a civil partnership

-If your child lives with you, you’ll need to provide evidence of their address such as:
+You’ll need to provide evidence of their address, such as:

 • a bank statement